Lauusita/Demo-IA-DAWIPO/README.md

 ## Usage
-To run the application, execture the `main.py` file using streamlit.
+To run the application, execute the `main.py` file using streamlit.
 ```
 streamlit run main.py
 ```
-if you are running the application in a different path, execute the path where is located the `main.py`:
+if you are running the application from a different path, execute the path where is located the `main.py`
 ```
 streamlit run /your/path/main.py
 ```